cotestatnt/esp-fs-webserver/README.md

 ## Features

--   **File System Management**: Browse, view, upload, and delete files on your ESP's file system (LittleFS, SPIFFS, etc.) directly from a web browser.
--   **WiFi Configuration**: An integrated setup page (`/setup`) allows you to scan for WiFi networks and connect the ESP to your local network.
+-   **Dynamic WiFi Configuration**: An integrated setup page (`/setup`) allows you to scan for WiFi networks and connect the ESP to your local network.
+-   **Powerful & Customizable UI**:
--   **Customizable Options**: Easily add your own configuration parameters (text boxes, checkboxes, sliders) to the setup page, which are saved to a JSON file.
+    -   Easily add your own configuration parameters (text boxes, checkboxes, sliders, dropdown lists) to the setup page.
--   **WebSocket Support**: Built-in support for WebSocket communication.
+    -   Inject custom **HTML, CSS, and JavaScript** snippets into the setup page to create rich, dynamic user interfaces for your specific project needs.
--   **OTA Updates**: Allows for firmware updates through the web interface.
+-   **Over-the-Air (OTA) Updates**: Update your device's firmware securely and conveniently through the web interface.
+You can easily upload also your entire web project's `data` folder to the ESP's filesystem.
+-   **WebSocket Support**: Built-in support for real-time, two-way communication between the web client and the ESP.
+-   **Advanced File Management**: An embedded file manager (`/edit`) allows you to browse, view, upload, and delete files and folders.

 ## Documentation